 Dune by Frank Herbert - 1/5

 Couldn't really get into this book.
-I thought the world was not particularly interesting and apart from a few events early on, I found the story a bit slow.
+I thought the world was not particularly exciting and apart from a few events early on, I found the story a bit slow.

 Data for the People by Andreas Weigend - 5/5

-Full disclosure, Andreas is a friend of mine so it's hard for me to be objective about this book.
-I think Andreas discusses interesting ideas on the trade that users have with a company, that is giving up some of their privacy in exchange for better services from the company.
-I worry though, that the ideas are hard to implement without an external body to enforce it.
+Full disclosure, Andreas is a friend of mine, so it's hard for me to be objective about this book.
+I think Andreas discusses provocative ideas on the trade that users have with a company, that is giving up some of their privacy in exchange for better services from the company.
+I worry though that the ideas are hard to implement without an external body to enforce it.
 There are many fun stories about data to tie all of these ideas together.